-By the deadline established in the Scheduling Order, and to enable the Court to better estimate the length of trial, each party shall submit directly to Judge Berg's chambers a list of witnesses by name and agency (if appropriate) whom it reasonably anticipates it will call to testify at trial, noting the approximate amount of time the party anticipates will be needed for examination of each witness.
+By the deadline established in the Scheduling Order, and to enable the Court to better estimate the length of trial, each party shall submit directly to Judge Kumar's chambers a list of witnesses, by name and agency (if appropriate), whom it reasonably anticipates it will call to testify at trial.
+This list shall note the approximate amount of time needed for the examination of each witness.
 The list must be served on opposing counsel; proof of service must be attached.
-This list and proof of service are NOT to be electronically filed or otherwise submitted to the Clerk's Office.
-Parties should submit their lists to chambers via the Proposed Orders function in CM/ECF.
+This list and proof of service are not to be electronically filed or otherwise submitted to the Clerk's Office.

-H. EARLY DISCLOSURE OF JENCKS MATERIAL
+J. EARLY DISCLOSURE OF JENCKS MATERIAL

-The Court urges the government to disclose Jencks materials well in advance of the trial, and in the event that some of the information is not disclosed pursuant to the Act until the witness testifies, the Court will allow a reasonable amount of additional time during trial for the defense to prepare before proceeding.
+The Court urges the government to disclose Jencks materials well in advance of the trial.
+In the event that some of the information is not sufficiently disclosed until the witness testifies, the Court allows a reasonable amount of additional time during trial for the defense to prepare before proceeding.

-I.JURY INSTRUCTIONS
+K. JURY INSTRUCTIONS

 The parties must meet and confer prior to trial to discuss jury instructions.
-By the deadline established in the Scheduling Order, the parties must submit to chambers a single set of proposed, stipulated jury instructions via the Proposed Orders function.
-Counsels are responsible for submitting all instructions related to their specific claims or defenses, and special instructions related to evidence.
+By the deadline established in the Scheduling Order, the parties must submit directly to Judge Kumar's chambers a single set of proposed, stipulated jury instructions.
+Counsel are responsible for submitting all instructions related to their specific claims or defenses, and special instructions relating to evidence.

-All such instructions are to be submitted in Word format via the Proposed Order function.
-Each instruction shall be presented on a separate page and contain references to authority (e.g., "Devitt and Blackmar, Section 11.08").
-In addition, each party must submit separately to chambers all additional proposed instruction (in the same form) to which any other party objects.
-The parties must make a concerted, good faith effort to narrow the areas of dispute and to discuss each instruction with a view to reaching an agreement as to an acceptable form.
-Disputes between the government and defense counsel regarding proposed jury instructions will be settled at a hearing on the record.
+All such instructions are to be submitted in typewritten form, double spaced, and on a USB drive compatible with Microsoft Word or WordPerfect version 12.0; each instruction shall contain references to authority (e.g., "Devitt and Blackmar, Section 11.08"); and each instruction shall be on a separate page.
+In addition, each party must submit separately to Judge Kumar's chambers all additional proposed instructions to which any other party objects.
+These should be submitted in the same form as proposed stipulated instructions.
+The parties must make a concerted, good faith effort to narrow the areas of dispute and to discuss each instruction with a view to reaching agreement as to an acceptable form.
+Disputes between the government and defense counsel regarding proposed jury instructions are initially settled at a hearing on the record.

-The Court has its own standard introductory and concluding instructions, and therefore counsel are directed to concentrate on elements of the offense, the defense(s), etc. In criminal cases, the Court will usually instruct the jury using the Sixth Circuit's pattern jury instructions when available.
+The Court has its own standard introductory and concluding instructions, and counsel are directed to concentrate on elements of the offense, the defense(s), etc. In criminal cases, the Court will usually instruct the jury using the Sixth Circuit's pattern jury instructions when available.
 The jury is charged before final argument.

-J. JURY SELECTION
+L. JURY SELECTION

 The Court uses a "struck jury" system for jury selection.
-In most cases, the government is allowed six peremptory challenges and the defendant is allowed ten peremptory challenges.
+In most cases, the government is allowed 6 peremptory challenges and the defendant is allowed 10 peremptory challenges.
 The Court will select twelve regular and two alternate jurors.
 Alternate jurors are not told they are alternates; they are dismissed by random draw at the conclusion of the proofs.